Tuesday, May 6, 2014

 The nominees are drawn up by alumni of the decade long list, TIME magazine's editors and international writers.
 It comes as no surprise that the award is heavy with US nominees or people who champion causes that the US public can relate to.

 Last week a few LRA rebels snuck back into Uganda and surrendered in West Nile.
-That there is a chance they will make a return is enough to make stomachs turn and hairs stand on end in northern Uganda.
+That there is a chance the LRA will make a return is enough to make stomachs turn and hairs stand on end in northern Uganda.

 International opinion is fickle, driven by a media forever seduced by the latest spectacle and less by altruism.
-The truth be told Kony and the LRA is not the story, and not just because he is committing atrocities far from the camera lenses.
-The real story is the societal disruption and economic devastation, the after effects of his murderous campaigns that are the story.
+The truth be told, Kony and the LRA is not the story, and not just because he is committing atrocities far from the camera lenses.
+The real story is the societal disruption and economic devastation, the after effects of his murderous campaigns.

 Hopefully, but it is unlikely, recognition for people like sister Rosemary will swing the LRA story towards how to manage the aftermath.

-It does not help that aid to he north is being stolen hand over fist, but this aid is at best temporary and will not guarantee a permanent solution to the north.
+It does not help that aid to the north is being stolen hand over fist, but this aid is at best temporary and will not guarantee a permanent solution to the north.

 It helps little too that the region's political representatives have come to Kampala and been sucked into the smash-and-grab antics of their contemporaries and have "forgotten" their people.